froggyos/froggyos.github.io/README.md

 ## Bugs
  * ~~cannot call functions inside of functions.
 This is because functions are parsed by the formatter instead of the parser.
 This is because it was easier to do than implementing an isolated parser that has the variables from the other, parent parser~~
+    * functions are now referenced by line numbers
  * ~~something with `if` statements???? check it out later~~
     * `if` keywords work correctly now, but `else` might not work as expected.
  * load state doesnt work with palettes
  * ~~the inserted `wait` keywords may be messing loops sometimes~~
     * `wait` keywords were being inserted before every `endloop` command, which stacked.
 Turns out the `wait` keyword was not necessary, so it was removed.
  * There's some weird stuff going on with `append`.
 Fix later.
+ * something with `outc`? idk
+ * `str` variables dont require quotes. make them required

 ## Command Help

 ### formattime
-The first instance of the follow characters will be replaced with their respective values.
+The first instance of the following characters will be replaced with their respective values.
 Place a "!" before the character to escape it.
  * w - weekday
  * d - day
  * M - month